Vertically-Integrated Cannabis in Alberta

 - Alberta’s recreational cannabis market to reach $1 billion per year.

-- Stigma Grow has a 66,000-square-foot craft cannabis cultivation facility in Red Deer, Alberta which is expected to produce up to 16,000 kilograms of cannabis annually with a gross margin of $84 million.
+- Stigma Grow has a 66,000-square-foot craft cannabis cultivation facility in Red Deer, Alberta which is expected to produce up to 5,000 kilograms of cannabis annually with a gross margin of up to $25 million in 2020.

-- Developed 42 unique, proprietary strains that are mold, mildew and pest resistant.
+- Developed 42 unique, proprietary strains that offer optimal cannabinoid profiles that are mold, mildew and pest resistant.

-- Working to acquire a wholly-owned retail location in Red Deer’s “Gasoline Alley”.
+- CanadaBis has acquired a wholly-owned retail location in Red Deer’s “Gasoline Alley” called INDICAtive Collection.

 The Alberta Cannabis Market

 Canada’s cannabis market is expected to generate up to $7.17 billion in sales in 2019 with up to $1.68 billion coming in from western Canada.
 Alberta’s recreational cannabis market is expected to reach $1 billion per year.
-Sales are likely to increase if Health Canada decides to legalize value-added cannabis products, such as edibles.
+Sales are expected to increase after value-added cannabis products hit the shelves by mid-December 2019.

 The company is focused on becoming a vertically-integrated cannabis company in Alberta.
 To realize this goal, CanadaBis has created a scalable capital allocation platform that focuses on four areas: cultivation, research and product development, retail and hemp.